theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-tablecdc.md

 Install the custom function module Z_THEO_DELETE_LOG_ENTRIES using the transport request Z_THEO_DELETE_LOG_ENTRIES-transport.zip.<br>
 The transport request is located in the following installation directory: `C:\Program Files\[XtractProduct]\ABAP\TableCDC\Z_THEO_DELETE_LOG_ENTRIES-transport.zip`.

+The transport request needs to be imported into SAP by your SAP Basis team.

 {: .box-note}
 **Note:** Take a look at the README.pdf in the installation directory (e.g.,`C:\Program Files\[XtractProduct]\ABAP\README.pdf`) before installing any custom function modules.